RMHogervorst/rwethereyet/content/post/2020-11-03-hardware-for-status/index.md

 - and that status is then also communicated in an application that is visible for everyone (like a status emoji or something)

 I believe they found that because it is a nice physical object people were more likely to use it.
-And because the signal was a reliable indicator, people were not interupted during their concentration time, and were interupted when they wanted it
+And because the signal was a reliable indicator, people were not interupted during their concentration time, and were interrupted when they wanted it

 So I guess physical tokens are really useful!

-Find other posts tagged inspiration [here](https://notes.rmhogervorst.nl/categories/inspiration/)
+Find other posts tagged inspiration [here](https://notes.rmhogervorst.nl/tags/inspiration/)